mljoshi/fhda-schedule-viewer/README.md

 Automatically saves to the folder that the script is placed in

-Waitlist Slot Finder checks every 2.5 min if a waitlist slot has opened in a class with a given crn
+Waitlist Slot Finder checks every 2.5 min if a waitlist slot has opened in a class with a given crn list

 Waitlist Slot Finder usage: